If you’re looking to get your forklift license, now is a great time.

 - Get plenty of sleep the night before (that means no “partying”!)

-- Look over the test first - this will help you get a sense of the questions
+- Look over the test first – this will give you a sense of the questions.

-For more best practices to ensure you ace your test, check out Utah State University’s excellent resource on test taking tips.
+For more best practices to ensure you ace your test, check out Harvard University’s excellent resource on test-taking tips.

 Build your confidence with our forklift certification practice test